 Lafayette City Center (2 Ave. de Lafayette): The $5 million lobby renovation project includes a new security desk, elevator area, lounge seating, and more.
 The new lobby debuted in April 2014.

 Millennium Place III (580 Washington St.): The $220 million Millennium Place opened for residents in November 2013.
 The 15-story, 391,000-sq.-ft., 265-unit condominium tower includes the Legal Crossing ("LX") restaurant and Caffe Nero.

 Modern Theatre (525 Washington St.): The $35 million restoration of the Modern Theatre debuted in October 2010.
 Suffolk University's restoration project transformed the vacant building into a new 2,400-square-foot, 185-seat black box theater complemented by a 800-square-foot art gallery/function space and 190-bed student dormitory.

 Paramount Center (559 Washington St.): The $80 million restoration of the Paramount Center debuted in January 2010.
-Emerson College's mixed-use center includes a 550-seat main theater, 125-seat black box theater, 174-seat screening room, 2,000-square-foot rehearsal space, 262-bed student dormitory, and a street-level restaurant, Salvatore's.
+The mixed-use center includes a 550-seat main theater, 125-seat black box theater, 174-seat screening room, 2,000-square-foot rehearsal space, 262-bed student dormitory, and a ground-floor restaurant, Salvatore's.